 Memories are created when we play outside with our pups.
 We are always on alert for the apparent hazards like ticks and fleas, but more dangers lurk among the tall grass.

-This plant is most common on the Western Coast of the United States, but they have spread across the country to states like Florida, Louisiana, North Carolina, South Carolina, and Virginia.
+This plant is most common on the Western Coast of the United States, but they have spread across the country.
 They grow in grassy areas in flatlands and along with populated areas like trails and roads.
+They are reported to thrive in all but seven states in the U.S.: Florida, Georgia, Hawaii, Louisiana, North Carolina, South Carolina, and Virginia.

 Why Are They Dangerous?

 Paws are not even the worst location because your dog can pick up foxtails in their nose, eyes, and ears as they sniff around the grass.
-When foxtails are lodged in your dog’s nose or ears the constant airflow in and out allows the foxtail to quickly makes its way into your pup’s body causing infection and even death if left untreated.
+When foxtails are lodged in your dog’s nose or ears, the constant airflow in and out allows the foxtail to quickly make its way into your pup’s body, causing infection and even death if left untreated.

 When a foxtail is in your dog’s body, it cannot break down or be absorbed, so it stays there forever and continues to move around until it hits something that forces it to stop.
 They can cause infections and abscesses that require surgery if they penetrate the skin because they leave a hollow tract everywhere they go.
 These wounds remain open until treated.